kauri-io/Content/deploy-to-aws/deploy-to-aws.md

 - In the `Protocol` tab, select `Geth` under PROVIDER.
 This is very important because we need to create an ethereum blockchain node, the other 2 options will create blockchain nodes for other providers not covered by this tutorial.
 - Also by default, `PoA` should be selected under CONSENSUS ALGORITHM
 - Finally click on `FINISH` to complete setting up the environment
-4. Finally add the ethereum node by clicking on the `ADD NODE` and doing the following:-
+4. Next, add the ethereum node by clicking on the `ADD NODE` and doing the following:-
 - Select the correct `OWNING MEMBER` for the node and the enter the name of the node and click on `NEXT`
 - Click `NEXT` in the `CLOUD CONFIGURATION` tab and leave the settings in default mode.
 Please note under the free plan, you won't be able to change any of the settings available unless you upgrade your account.
 - Finally in the `SIZE` tab, select the `Node Size` you want.
-Please note under the free plan, only the small node size will be available.
-Also click on `FINISH` to complete setting up the node.
+Please note again under the free plan, only the small node size will be available.
+Afterwards click on `FINISH` to complete setting up the node.

-After completing the above steps, give the newly created node about 3 minutes to finish initializing and starting up.
+On completing the above steps, give the newly created node about 3 minutes to finish initializing and starting up.

 In order to be able to connect to the newly created node above, we also need to add new app credentials in Kaleido, by doing the following:-